huntdatacenter/docs/docs/governance/lagtun.md

 # Lagtun

-**Lagtun is the body that appoints time for the scientific governance of HUNT Cloud.
-Representatives from data controllers, services centers and data spaces on the blue subscription layer meet each Ting week to give recommendations on our scientific development.**
+**Lagtun is the body that appoints time for the scientific governance of HUNT Cloud.**

 [[toc]]